Beginner Piano Lessons

 Click on the link or picture below to get your free copy:

-Use the tool above as you start learning the notes and how to read sheet music, and you will learn all the note names easier.
+Use the note and chord finder tool (above) as you start learning the notes on the treble clef and how to read sheet music, and you will learn all the note names much easier.